Are you interested in understanding how search engine results pages work?

 Users also have different intents when searching which impacts the type of SERP that is displayed.

-For example, if a user searches for “buy web hosting“, they are likely looking to make a purchase and will see different results than someone who searches for “web hosting service“.
+For example, if someone is looking to “buy web hosting“, they are likely going to make a purchase and will see different results than someone who searches for “web hosting service“.

-The former may see paid results for web hosting companies, while the latter may see a mix of organic and paid results.
+The first one may see paid results for web hosting companies, while the latter may see a mix of organic and paid results.

 Another factor to consider is the no-click searches.

-A no-click search is when a user enters a query into a search engine and finds the answer they are looking for without clicking on any results.
+Also called zero-click searches, it is when a user enters a query and finds the answer without clicking on any results.

 This often happens if the answer appears in a featured snippet, image carousel, local pack listing, and in voice search results.